-The workload plane indicates the set of nodes where applications will be deployed via Kubernetes objects, managed by services provided by the control plane.
+The workload plane is the set of nodes in which applications are deployed via Kubernetes objects, managed by services in the control plane.

 Note: Nodes may belong to both planes, so that one can run applications alongside the control plane services.